Favourited 222 times

 -dog walking daily (we have 5 dogs!)
 Take them off leash through the farm for 30 mins or run them behind the ATV if it's not too hot

--Daily food prep like chopping up fruit & veggies for snacks and help to make dinner
+-Food prep like chopping up fruit & veggies for snacks and help to make dinner (if you want to)

-- Daily housework such as dusting, vacuuming, cleaning bathroom and floors, dishes etc. Schedule is posted for you of which job to do on which day.
+- Daily housework such as dusting, vacuuming, cleaning bathroom and floors, dishes etc - A Schedule is posted of which job to do on which day.
 If we all take turns it will stay clean and be faster to do for everyone!
-With 5 dogs the hair gets all over and burning wood and living in the country means lots of dust.
+With 5 dogs the hair gets all over and with burning wood and living in the country it means lots of dust.
+Farm life is more than being outside, you still have to eat and have a clean house!
+But we aren't perfectionists, its messy here.
+Bring slippers or indoor shoes!

 - fencing (installing electric insulators, running wire, pounding posts, checking fence lines)